If you’re looking for instructions on how to can green beans, I’ve got you covered!

-Next you’re going to pull out clean – as in sterile – jars and lids.
+Next you’re going to pull out clean, sterilized jars and lids.

 One way to sterilize your jars is to run them through the dishwasher.
 Another is to put them in the oven at 350º for about 15 minutes.
-Others like to boil them for the same amount of time.
+Others like to boil them in a pot of water for the same amount of time.

 Pack your raw green beans into the jars, and top pints with 1/2 teaspoon, or quarts with 1 teaspoon or salt.

-Fill jars with water, using hot water if your jars are hot, or cool water if your jars to cool, to within about 1/2 an inch of the jar rim.
+Fill jars with water, using hot water if your jars are hot, or cool water if your jars to cool, leaving at least half an inch of headspace.

 Fix your lids and rings firmly, and transfer to your pressure canner.
 Note: Read your canners instructions and use those.
+You can also read more about how to use a pressure canner here.
 Below are instructions for a canner like mine.

 A standard Presto pressure canners holds seven quart jars, or nine pints, and you’ll need to fill the bottom with two quarts of water, and make sure the canning rack is in place before adding your green bean jars.